Photoluminescence from metal nanostructures -- dependence on size: Results

 As already noted above, the expression for PL~(\ref{Eq:P_em_main}) can be further simplified for a sphere.
-As discussed in Section~\ref{sec.T_sphere}, the temperature is fairly uniform in the sphere and the space-dependence of $I_e$ in Eq.~(\ref{Eq:P_em_main}) originates only from that of $\delta_E$, as indicated by Eq.~(\ref{Eq:I_e}).
+As discussed in Section~\ref{sec.T_sphere}, the temperature is fairly uniform in the sphere and the space-dependence of $I_e$ in Eq.~(\ref{Eq:P_em_main}) originates only from that of $\alpha_{abs}$ and $\delta_E$, as indicated by Eq.~(\ref{Eq:I_e}).
 Further, we rely on the calculations of the mean free path of the non-thermal electrons~\cite{hot_es_Atwater} to justify the neglect of spatial broadening of the non-thermal electron distribution.
 These results motivate the use of the analytic result~(\ref{eq:Ie_guess}) also for non-uniform fields, i.e., to approximate the level of non-thermal electron population $\delta_E$ by simply summing over its local value across the particle volume.
 Accordingly, $\delta_E$ (\ref{eq:delta_E}) can be expressed in terms of the spatially averaged, $\langle\alpha_{abs}({\bf r};\omega_L)\rangle_r$.
 With this consideration, $I_e$~(\ref{Eq:I_e}) becomes independent of position.
 The volume integration over $\alpha_{abs}({\bf r}; \omega)$ is now replaceable by the absorption cross-section of the sphere, which in turn, can be expressed as $\sigma_{abs}(\omega) \sim a^3 \langle \alpha_{abs}({\bf r};\omega)\rangle_r$.
 Thus, Eq.~(\ref{Eq:P_em_main}) simplifies to

 Using this expression, we can determine the total PL solely via the absorption cross-section density evaluated at the pump frequency ($\langle \alpha_{abs}({\bf r};\omega_L) \rangle_r$, Fig.~\ref{Fig.alpha_and_T_sphere}(b)) and emission frequency ($\langle \alpha_{abs}({\bf r};\omega) \rangle_r$, Fig.~\ref{Fig.alpha_vs_WL}(a)), as well as the electron temperature (Fig.~\ref{Fig.alpha_and_T_sphere}(c)).
-As seen in Fig.~\ref{Fig.PL_488nm_sphere}(a)-(c), the qualitative behaviour of the PL (Eq.~(\ref{Eq:P_em_main})) and its approximation (Eq.~(\ref{Eq:PL_CW_sph})) is nearly identical except for the former being slightly higher for $a > 30$ nm.
+As seen in Fig.~\ref{Fig.PL_488nm_sphere}(a)-(c), the qualitative behaviour of the PL (Eq.~(\ref{Eq:P_em_main})) and its approximation (Eq.~(\ref{Eq:PL_CW_sph})) is nearly identical except for the former being slightly higher for $a > 30$ nm~\footnote{ This can be shown analytically via the Mie solution; the proof of this behaviour for the case of layers is shown in footnote~\ref{foot_layer}. }.